WHAT DOES THE EVANGELICAL HOUSING ASSOCIATION DO?

 HOW IT WORKS

-Candida Morris, EHA’s secretary, talks about how they work: ‘We don’t hold a stock of properties, but will buy a home as near as possible to where the applicant would like to live, subject to price and availability, as and when a need arises.
-Ideally, two to three years’ notice of a forthcoming retirement is helpful to assist with planning and budgeting.’
+The EHA doesn’t hold a stock of properties, but will buy a home as near as possible to where a retiring applicant would like to live, subject to price and availability.
+Ideally, having several years’ notice of a forthcoming retirement is helpful to assist the EHA management committee with planning and budgeting.

 The stages of the process: